- WHERE TO STAY

 Victoria Coach Station is just a like a busy regional airport.
 Coaches leave every couple of minutes, there are airport style departure screens and departure gates where you board the coach.
 There is a full list of facilities including a useful left luggage office.

 The dominant national operators at Victoria, National Express and Megabus have a stranglehold on services.
 The European scheduled bus operator Eurolines also has its terminus at London Victoria.
 The most busy European routes are relatively short distance routes to Paris, Dublin, Amsterdam and Brussels but you can go to the far side of Europe using Euroline services.

 Victoria Coach Station is quite central, 5 minutes' walk from Buckingham Palace and Victoria Railway and London Underground Station.
 Victoria is also a major London hotel district with accommodation options for all sectors of the market.

 You can carry two medium-sized suitcases - weighing up to 20kg (44 lbs) each - plus one small piece of hand luggage per person.
 By hand luggage they mean a small handbag or shoulder bag you would be comfortable with stored between your feet or on your lap.

 Drivers loading the baggage do not weigh individually every bag.

 Over this allowance and steep excess luggage charges kick in and there is an outside chance you will be put on a following bus.
-(If everyone brought their full luggage allowance there is not enough room in the luggage hold)
+(If everyone brought their full luggage allowance there would not be enough room in the luggage hold.)

 There can be big differences in what people pay for the same journey.
 It is common for there to be very different fares on-line on the same day for the same journey on different schedules, sometimes only minutes apart from one another.